jlelong/LaTeX-Workshop-wiki/FAQ.md

 [Visual Studio Live Share](https://marketplace.visualstudio.com/items?itemName=ms-vsliveshare.vsliveshare) is not supported.

-## File watcher does not work when used with OneDrive or a network drive

-When your files are located inside `OneDrive` or a network drive, you have to set [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`, and restart VS Code.
-Alternatively, you can set `latex-workshop.saveWithoutBuilding: onSave` to only trigger a build upon saving a file as it does not require file watchers to work.

 ## The directory ~/node_modules/ may cause errors

 The directory `~/node_modules/` in the home directory may cause errors on Mac and Linux.
 The modules in the directory might be unintentionally loaded by VSCode because of the [default behavior](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) of node.js, which would cause errors such as _Extension host terminated unexpectedly_.
 We recommend moving the directory `~/node_modules/` to `~/npm/node_modules/`.

-## LaTeX compilation is slow

-When LaTeX compilation is slow, try setting [`latex-workshop.progress.enabled`](Compile#latex-workshopprogressenabled) false.

 ## I cannot build from a subfile